ibm-messaging/mq-mqi-nodejs/README.md

 then either an exception is thrown, or the verb returns.

 ###  Synchrony
-All the verbs are essentially synchronous, even though they invoke callbacks for any returned errors and information.
-The exception to this is for getting messages from a queue.
+**Note**: This has changed significantly from the 0.9.5 version of the module.

+The main verbs - `Conn(x)`, `Disc`, `Open`, `Close`, `Sub`, `Put`, `Put1` and `Get` - now have true synchronous and asynchronous variations.
+The default is that the verbs are asynchronous, to be more natural in a Node.js environment.
+When given a `...Sync` suffix (eg `OpenSync`) then the verb is synchronous.
+Callback functions are now required for the OpenSync and SubSync verbs to obtain the object handles; these are not returned explicitly from the function calls.

+The remaining verbs continue to internally make synchronous calls to the underlying MQI services.
+Callback functions can still be used to indicate completion of the operation, with function return values and exceptions being available if you want to treat them more synchronously rather than pseudo-async.

+For the asynchronous functions, a callback function is now mandatory.

 Note that MQ also has a concept of Asynchronous Put (an MQPMO option) usable from client applications.
-That can be used in conjunction with a later call to the *Stat()* function to determine the success of the Put calls, but it is not related to asynchronous notification of the operation completion in JavaScript terms.
+That can be used in conjunction with a later call to the `Stat` function to determine the success of the Put calls, but it is not related to asynchronous notification of the operation completion in JavaScript terms.

+#### Synchronous compatibility option
+If you wish to continue to use the original pseudo-async calls made by this module without changing the verbs to use the Sync variants, then you can set the SyncMQICompat variable to `true`.
+This variable should be considered a temporary migration path; it will likely be removed at some point in the future.

+### Message Retrieval
 This implementation includes two mechanisms for retrieving messages from a queue:
 * *GetSync()* is the call that does an MQGET(wait) synchronously.
 In a Node